CFCIfe/BlackJack-Dapp/workshop.md

       // check if it is a character
       splittedCard.forEach((char) => {
-        //check if the char in array is among accepted cards if (blackJackGame.cards.indexOf(char) > -1) {
+        //check if the character in array is among accepted cards if (blackJackGame.cards.indexOf(char) > -1) {
           returnedCards += char;
         }